jdpkololgi/Recipes/readme.md

-# Kololgi's Family secret recipes
+# Kololgi Clan secret recipes

 This repository contains a list of my recipes